Adeel91/job-posting/README.md

 ### How to submit a great solution

-- Make sure we understand how to run your program.
-Add RUN.md file that describes how to start it (if not using standard ways to run a program).
+- Added RUN.md file that describes how to start the project.
-- We will run a formal code review on your solution.
-Make sure your code is not only correct but also easy to read and reason about.

 ## Screenshots